swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Concurrency

 Structured concurrency implies lifetime constraints similar to those outlined in this proposal.
 It may be appropriate to incorporate `~Escapable` into the structured concurrency primitives.

-We expect a future proposal will deal with the relationship to `TaskGroup` and other concurrency constructs.
+For example, the current `TaskGroup` type is supposed to never be escaped from the local context;
+making it `~Escapable` would prevent this type of abuse and possibly enable other optimizations.

 #### Global non-escapable types with immortal lifetimes